korbzs/korbzs/README.md

 - 🌱 I’m currently learning Computer Engineering
 - 📫 How to reach me: LinkedIn, Messenger, WhatsApp

-"Building a model is like making a stew – it takes a lot of thyme and patience to get it just right." - me ft.
-GPT
+"Building a model is like making a stew – it takes a lot of thyme and patience to get it just right."

 <!---
 korbzs/korbzs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.